zombie-einstein/zombie-einstein.github.io/_posts/2022-12-29-probabilistic_ca_2.md

 In this example we will look at differentiating with respect to the update rule, and using this to optimise the rule using gradient descent.

-For binary states the update rules is designated by 8 values, R_{j}, giving the probability of a previous state mapping to a new state
+For binary states the update rules is designated by 8 values, $R_{j}$, giving the probability of a previous state mapping to a new state

 $$\begin{equation}
 R_{j} = P(S_{i}^{t+1}=1 | (S_{i-1}^{t}, S_{i}^{t}, S_{i+1}^{t})=j)
 \end{equation}$$

-where $j$ just maps the permutations of the previous states to integers.
+where $j$ just maps the possible permutations of the previous states to integers.

 We can then calculate $\partial S_{t}\mathbin{/}\partial R_{j}$, and use gradient descent to calculate iteratively update the rule